Saving the Red Panda

 Thanks to your donations, Greater Good Charities’ Project Peril was able to grant money to the Red Panda Network’s First Panda Challenge: a response to the endangered status of such a unique and important species.

 Red Panda Network (RPN) aims to restore more than 32 hectares of core red panda habitat by planting more than 30,000 native trees, that have been identified as red panda food and shelter species, and help create habitat connectivity that can support viable red panda populations.
-Restoring it would create a critical corridor for red pandas and other endangered wildlife of the area.
+Restoring it would create a critical corridor for red pandas and other endangered wildlife in the area.

 In the long-term, RPN Forest Guardians plan to conduct ongoing monitoring of red panda populations and habitat with camera traps and data from pre-restoration will be compared to post-restoration which will allow scientists to measure the impact of the project.